paulotruta/alexa-skill-llm-intent/README.md

 make debug skill=<skill_slug>
 ```

+>*❌ This command is not fully tested and might not work properly at the moment.
+Contributions are welcome 😉*

+>*⚠️ Because of Alexa hosted skills limitations, debugging using `make debug skill=<skill_slug>` (or the `ask run` CLI command) is currently only available to customers in the NA region.
+You will only be able to use the debugger this way if your skill is hosted in one of the US regions.*

 ### Manual - Using the Alexa Developer Console

 >*ℹ️ This method is recommended for beginners, as it requires less configuration and manual steps.
 Follow this method if you are not familiar with the ASK CLI and want to use the Alexa Developer Console directly.*

-1. Make sure you the `config.json` file and `invokation_name` value in `skill-package/interactionModels/custom/en-US.json` is setup correctly.
+1. Make sure you the `config.json` file and `invocation_name` value in `skill-package/interactionModels/custom/en-US.json` is setup correctly.
 2. Build the upload package by running `make package` (to later import it in the Alexa Developer Console).
 3. Create a new Alexa Skill in the Alexa Developer Console.
 4. Go in the Code tab of the Alexa Developer Console and click "Import Code".
-5. Select the zip file with the contents of this repository.
+5. Select the zip file located in the `./build/package/` directory.
 6. Click "Save" and "Build Model".
 The skill should be ready to use.

 For more information, check the documentation here: [Importing a Skill into the Alexa Developer Console](https://developer.amazon.com/en-US/docs/alexa/hosted-skills/alexa-hosted-skills-create.html#create-console).